 - Obtain a copy of your DD214 letter.

-- Complete the following VA form here confirming you want to process benefits:
+- Complete the Veteran Benefit Process Application, which confirms you want to process VA benefits.

 Illinois Institute of Technology

 3201 South State Street